EnigmaCurry/blog.rymcg.tech/content/blog/proxmox/07-proxmox-in-proxmox.md

 ---

-In part 1 of the [virtual-proxmox](/tags/virtual-proxmox) series, we installed proxmox on on a regular Linux desktop computer [inside of KVM](https://blog.rymcg.tech/blog/proxmox/01-virtual-proxmox/) (Kernel Virtual Machine).
-In this post, we will do something similar, but this time we will install a virtual Proxmox inside of an existing Proxmox server.
+In part 1 of the [virtual-proxmox](/tags/virtual-proxmox) series, we installed Proxmox on on a regular Linux desktop computer [inside of KVM](https://blog.rymcg.tech/blog/proxmox/01-virtual-proxmox/) (Kernel Virtual Machine).
+In this post, we will do something similar, but this time we will install a virtual Proxmox inside of an existing Proxmox server, and then make a cluster of virtual Proxmoxen, all managed from one dashboard.
 This endeavour serves no practical production purpose, but may be very useful for testing and/or documentation, both of which are germane to this blog.
-This post also explores creating a Proxmox cluster, which allows you to manage several Proxmox instances from a single dashboard.

 ## Upload the proxmox iso image